 Read time: 3 Minutes

-When you performed the initial installation of Burp Suite Enterprise Edition, you probably chose to run the Enterprise server and web server on the same machine that you run scans on.
-However, running too many concurrent scans on the same scanning machine can cause performance issues.
-In this case, you might want to deploy one or more dedicated scanning machines to ease the load on your Enterprise server machine.
+When you performed the initial installation of Burp Suite Enterprise Edition, you may have chosen to run the Enterprise server and web server on the same machine that you run scans on.
+Running too many concurrent scans on the same scanning machine can cause performance issues,so you might want to deploy one or more dedicated scanning machines to ease the load on your Enterprise server machine.

 Setting up a new scanning machine

 The setup process for a new scanning machine uses the same installer you used for the initial installation of Burp Suite Enterprise Edition.
 However, you might need to download a different installer if your intended scanning machine uses a different operating system.

 Please make sure that the Enterprise server is able to connect to

 This is necessary in order for the system to enable the new scanning machine.

 If you have a Pay As You Scan subscription (PAYS), the Enterprise server must be able to connect to